William Van Mildert: Life

 As part of the University of Durham's foundation, behind which he was the driving force, he gave Durham Castle to the university, where it became the home of University College.
 Auckland Castle therefore became the sole residence of the Bishop of Durham.
-In addition, he donated a large number of buildings on Palace Green, between the Castle and the Cathedral.
+In addition, he donated a large number of buildings on Palace Green, between the castle and the cathedral.
 These are currently in use by various departments of the university (principally law, music and a small portion of the University Library).

 In 1833, he gave 5 acres of land and a lot previously used as a burial pit during the 1831 Cholera Outbreak to the town of Stockton.
-Using funds allocated during the Commissioners' church Act of 1818, he ordered the construction of the gothic style Holy Trinity Church.
+Using funds allocated during the Church Building Act 1818, he ordered the construction of the gothic style Holy Trinity Church.
 This site is now in ruin, and is a Grade II* listed building in the park of Trinity Green.
+Van Mildert had a substantial library, sold at auction by Wheatley in London on 15 June 1836 (and nine following days), comprising 2138 lots; a copy of the catalogue is held at Cambridge University Library (shelfmark Munby.c.153(11)).

-Van Mildert was the last Bishop of Durham with significant temporal powers as a Palatinate Prince-Bishop.
+Van Mildert was the last Bishop of Durham with significant temporal powers.
 Those de jure vestiges of feudal jurisprudence were removed and returned to the Crown after his death in 1836 by the Durham (County Palatine) Act 1836.

-In truth, most of the secular power of the Bishop of Durham had already been removed by that time.
-The Great Reform Act 1832 saw the removal of most of the Prince Bishop's powers although he maintained a seat in the House of Lords and The Municipal Corporations Act 1835 gave the governing power of the town of Durham to an elected body.
+In truth, most of the secular power of the bishop of Durham had already been removed by that time.
+The Great Reform Act 1832 saw the removal of most of the bishop's powers — although he maintained a seat in the House of Lords — and the Municipal Corporations Act 1835 had given the governing power of the town of Durham to an elected body.